340 S Lemon Ave Walnut CA 91789

 As you can see from the table above, allulose offers clear advantages over sugar in terms of taste, caloric content, and impact on blood glucose and insulin levels.
 These factors contribute to better oral hygiene and overall health.

-Dental expert and allulose
+Dental expert and Allulose

 I always recommend consulting with a dental professional to receive personalized advice on maintaining optimal oral health.
 Incorporating allulose as a sugar substitute can provide individuals with a dental-friendly option that not only satisfies their taste buds but also contributes to better oral hygiene.